Skip to content

 These scripts handle common patterns and provide consistent logging/reporting.

-Key insight: Design cache invalidation policies around API economics, not just data freshness.
+Design your cache invalidation around API economics, not just data freshness.

 if e.resp.status == 403 and "quotaExceeded" in str(e):